MartinSlash0/saucedemo-selenium-java-v4/README.md

                       ========================================================

-                        This project was built as part of my QA Automation learning journey, with the goal of writing clean, maintainable and stable UI automation tests following real-world best practices and design patterns.
+                          This project was built as part of my QA Automation learning path and an attempt to fulfill my dream of working in the field of QA Automation.
+I tried focusing on best practices and real-world test automation patterns.

                            The framework focuses on:
                          - Readable test scenarios
                          - Reusable Page Objects
                          - Explicit waits and flakiness reduction
                          - Proper logging and error handling

-                         Thank you for taking the time to review this project.
-                         I hope it can serve as inspiration or reference for anyone starting their path in QA Automation.
+                          Thank you for giving me a bit of your time by looking at my little project and I hope I can bring a bit of inspiration to you guys to build something yourselfs.